Precision

 If we judge how close the balls have landed to the hole, we will find a measure of their accuracy, since we know that the reference value is the hole itself.
 On the other hand, if we look at the number of times their shots came close to the hole, against the total number of attempts made, we can find their accuracy, that is, what margin of error their shots have in general.

-You may be interested: Coaching
+You may be interested: Independence

 References